 The Rag Trade – BBC Years – 1961 – 1963, ITV Years 1977 – 1978

 The Rag Trade was the classic sitcom that had two bites of the cherry.
-Famous for the catchphrase of it’s Shop Steward “Everybody Out!” it’s one of those sitcoms and there are many that unless you remember it or have the DVD it’s largeley forgotten about amongst all these Digital TV repeats of classic sitcoms, largely because of missing episodes.
+Famous for the catchphrase of it’s Shop Steward “Everybody Out!” it’s one of those sitcoms largely forgotten about (unless you remember it or have the DVD) particularly amongst all these Digital TV repeats of classic sitcoms, largely because of missing episodes.

-The program ran for three series on the BBC between 1961 and 1963, totalling 36 episodes.
-In 1962 it was featured in a short sketch as part of Christmas Night With The Stars. the series was written by Ronald Wolfe and Ronald Chesney of On The Buses Fame.
+The program initially ran for three series on the BBC between 1961 and 1963, totalling thirty six episodes and was even featured in a short sketch as part of Christmas Night With The Stars in 1962.

 The series was resurrected by London weekend Television for ITV in 1977.
-Runing for two series totalling 22 episodes between 1977 – 1978.
+Runing for two series totalling twenty two episodes between 1977 – 1978.
 Broadcast in colour series 1 ran up 14 episodes, a christmas special followed and the 1978 series running for 7 episodes.
-Most of the scripts were based on the BBC episodes from the 60’s, and featured Anna Karen (reprising her role as Olive from On The Buses) and future EastEnders star Gillian Taylforth as factory workers.
+Most of the scripts were based on the BBC episodes from the 60’s, and featured Anna Karen and future EastEnders star Gillian Taylforth as factory workers.

 1961 – 1963